 Whether simply entertaining or now backed my modern science, old wives tales are fascinating.
 In the absence of modern medicine and conveniences, women (and men) of the past had to make due with what was available to them.

 On Facebook, in a Off-Grid and Homesteading group I belong to, someone had the brilliant idea to collect other members’ old wives tales.
-The post quickly had more than 800 comments.

 Most old wives tales were followed by other members adding how their grandparents used to tell them that, or that they do what was recommended and it works every time!

 Some of these I wouldn’t even recommend, but included them anyways as part of an interesting glimpse into our ancestors’ lives.

 I am also going to print a copy of this post to keep on hand in case of a long-term power outage.

 I hope you enjoy what I’ve collected, and add even more down in the comments section!
-I’ll keep this post updated as I learn even more!

 If you’re interested in learning more home remedies, check out Herbal Academy’s courses!
 They go into awesome detail about why some of these old wives tales actually work!